netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 ==================================================

-The module *DHL Versenden* (Ship) for Magento® enables merchants with a DHL Business Account to create shipments via the DHL Business Customer API and retrieve shipping labels.
+The module *DHL Versenden* (Ship) for Magento® enables merchants with a DHL Business Account to create shipments via the DHL Business Customer API (webservice) and retrieve shipping labels.
 The extension also allows booking additional services and creating the customs declaration for international shipping.

 .. raw:: pdf